 A truly emerging talent within the contemporary art scene, Malcolm came to painting through an unusual route.

-Originaly from Newcastle, raised in Leeds, now living and working in Cheshire, after studying photography at art college, Malcolm went on to work within Fleet Street, rising towards the top of his profession and winning the Press Photographer of the Year award in 1997.
+Originaly from Newcastle, raised in Leeds, now living and working in rural France after many years building a reputation in Cheshire; after studying photography at art college, Malcolm went on to work within Fleet Street, rising towards the top of his profession and winning the Press Photographer of the Year award in 1997.
 However, this career was cut short following a serious cycling accident.

 During his recuperation, approximately a decade ago, he began to paint; it was a way of working with art and imagery, but without the physical demands of being a press photographer.
 But those early experiments were to lead to an almost obsessive compulsion to paint; it's what consumes his days.